pablopaezv/Pauli_String_Diagonalization/README.md

 - A “simplify_Z” procedure similar to gaussian elimination that further simplifies the tableau (where the X block is already cleared) into a canonical form.

-- Utilities for printing and for checking whether a fully simplified Z tableau matches the expected form (proposed in the accompanying paper) for a variety of error‐correcting code models (Toric code, Haah’s code, etc.).
+- Utilities for printing and for checking whether a fully simplified Z tableau matrix matches the expected form (proposed in the accompanying paper) for a variety of error‐correcting code models (Toric code, Haah’s code, etc.).

 ----------------
 2. Helper Functions

 Contains miscellaneous routines that support building and validating tableaus, including:

 - A logging function to write progress and error messages both to the console and to an output file.

 - Indexing functions that map 2D/3D lattice coordinates under various boundary conditions into